Frostielocks/Ivory-Academy/README.md

 1. Click "Clone or dowload" on github in this project
 2. Click "Dowload ZIP"
 3. Extract the ZIP file
-4. Keep only the src folder, feel free to delete the rest
 ```

 ### Running